Heineken: History

 The two awards that are still mentioned on the label are the Medaille d'Or and Diplome d'Honneurs.

 In 2013, Heineken joined other alcohol producers as part of a producers' commitments to reducing harmful drinking.

-In February 2013, Heineken stopped producing the brown bottles used for the Dutch market in favor of the green color of bottles it already used for exports.
+In February 2013, Heineken stopped producing the brown bottles used for the Dutch market in favour of the green colour of bottles it already used for exports.

 In 2014, Heineken celebrated its 150th anniversary.
 In 2015, Heineken won the Creative Marketer of the Year Award, becoming the second company to win the award twice.

 The original brewery where Gerard Adriaan Heineken first started making Heineken is now the Heineken Experience museum.